VictoriaMatthew/North-America-Retail-Sales-Optimization-Analysis-/README.md

    ## Objectives
 1. What was the Average delivery days for different product subcategory?
 2. What was the Average delivery days for each segment?
-3.What are the Top 5 Fastest delivered products and Top 5 slowest delivered products?
+3. What are the Top 5 Fastest delivered products and Top 5 slowest delivered products?
 4. Which product Subcategory generate most profit?
 5. Which segment generates the most profit?
 6. Which Top 5 customers made the most profit?